 How to Treat Common Gym Injuries

 A tweak here and there in the gym is common amongst regular gym-goers or newbies.
-The human body is fragile and gym injuries are bound to happen at some point or another.
+The journey of packing on muscle mass and adding strength is a long and hard road, and the human body is fragile and gym injuries are likely to happen at some point or another.
+Weird things can happen when you are throwing around a fully loaded barbell or heavy dumbbells.
 Sometimes this may prevent you from pushing yourself to your fullest capability, or you’re afraid if you injure yourself you’ll lose all your progress.

 Don’t panic though!
 There’s a healing methodology that is effective in treating minor gym-related injuries to get you back to hitting personal records (PRs) and coming one step closer to your dream physique.

 If you’ve recently had a tweak, sprain, or strain in the gym or want to know what to do in case that happens, below covers the acronym, RICE (rest, ice compression, elevation), which is used to treat various injuries.

 R.I.C.E. is a common methodology used for treating diverse sprains and strains.
 It stands for rest, ice, compression, and elevation.
 Below, you’ll learn how to follow each approach to get you back to hitting PRs.

 As it sounds, the first step in the RICE process to begin the healing of your injury is to rest your injured area.
 To do this, simply avoid using the muscle that you injured at all costs.
 In general, you’ll want to rest your entire body as well to speed up the healing process.
 Make sure you don’t put any weight on your injury.

 Resting your injured area is especially vital during the first two days after the injury.
 Any activity, especially to the injured muscle, can delay your body’s ability to heal it, or worse, exacerbate it.
 So if there’s ever a time to take a rest day, now’s the time if you’ve injured yourself!